mkular/AI-Agents-For-Networking/README.md

    pip install netmiko
 ```
 4. Enter the right api key for open ai and anthropic in the relevant code cells.
+5. Install the Debian 12 UTM VM mentioned in (for macos) : https://containerlab.dev/install/.
+This is the VM on which containers get deployed.
 6. Run all the cells in the notebook.

   [^1]: __**NOTE**__ : Be patient while running this code book it takes a little over 10 mins to complete.
 One challenge is that run times varies with every run and sometimes it can take even longer.
 Also claude-3-5-sonnet usage can get expensive real quick, so be careful :).